borzunov/plusplus/README.md

 ----

 This module is made for fun, as a demonstration of Python flexibility.
-I agree that enabling increments in real projects may be risky: the code may become less readable, confuse new developers, and behave differently in new environments without this module.
+I agree that enabling increments in real projects may be risky: the code may confuse new developers and behave differently if copied to environments without this module.

 However, there are a few situations where increments make code simpler and more readable.
 To demonstrate them, I list a number of real code snippets from the Python standard library